DJ LeMahieu Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.67).
+- The Rockies have a 5.68 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to surrender the most home runs in baseball (136 total, 1.5 per game).
+- The Rockies allow the most home runs in baseball (137 total, 1.5 per game).

-- Seabold makes the start for the Rockies, his 13th of the season.
-He is 1-6 with a 6.65 ERA and 53 strikeouts in 70 1/3 innings pitched.

-- In his last appearance on Saturday, the righty went 3 2/3 innings against the San Francisco Giants, allowing three earned runs while surrendering seven hits.
+- The right-hander last appeared on Wednesday, July 5 against the Houston Astros, when he went four innings, allowing five earned runs while giving up seven hits.

-- In 19 games this season, the 27-year-old has a 6.65 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .294 to opposing hitters.
+- In 12 games this season, the 35-year-old has a 6.89 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .303 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.